Vestmark Advisory Solutions Inc. Raises Stake in Nuveen ESG Large-Cap Value ETF (BATS:NULV)

-Vestmark Advisory Solutions Inc. raised its position in shares of Nuveen ESG Large-Cap Value ETF (BATS:NULV – Free Report) by 4.5% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 141,396 shares of the company’s stock after purchasing an additional 6,098 shares during the quarter.
-Vestmark Advisory Solutions Inc.’s holdings in Nuveen ESG Large-Cap Value ETF were worth $4,749,000 as of its most recent SEC filing.
+Vestmark Advisory Solutions Inc. lifted its stake in Nuveen ESG Large-Cap Value ETF (BATS:NULV – Free Report) by 4.5% during the 3rd quarter, according to its most recent disclosure with the SEC.
+The institutional investor owned 141,396 shares of the company’s stock after buying an additional 6,098 shares during the quarter.
+Vestmark Advisory Solutions Inc.’s holdings in Nuveen ESG Large-Cap Value ETF were worth $4,749,000 at the end of the most recent reporting period.

-Several other large investors have also added to or reduced their stakes in the company.
-One Day In July LLC lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 0.5% in the second quarter.
-One Day In July LLC now owns 68,595 shares of the company’s stock worth $2,377,000 after buying an additional 349 shares in the last quarter.
-Stratos Wealth Partners LTD. purchased a new position in shares of Nuveen ESG Large-Cap Value ETF in the third quarter worth $249,000.
-Bank of New York Mellon Corp lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 26.8% in the second quarter.
-Bank of New York Mellon Corp now owns 76,352 shares of the company’s stock worth $2,646,000 after buying an additional 16,123 shares in the last quarter.
-WealthShield Partners LLC lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 27.7% in the third quarter.
-WealthShield Partners LLC now owns 48,915 shares of the company’s stock worth $1,643,000 after buying an additional 10,620 shares in the last quarter.
-Finally, UMB Bank n.a. lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 8.7% in the third quarter.
-UMB Bank n.a. now owns 70,760 shares of the company’s stock worth $2,377,000 after buying an additional 5,640 shares in the last quarter.
+Several other hedge funds have also recently modified their holdings of the stock.
+Captrust Financial Advisors lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 0.8% in the fourth quarter.
+Captrust Financial Advisors now owns 34,992 shares of the company’s stock worth $1,198,000 after buying an additional 282 shares in the last quarter.
+Sage Advisory Services Ltd.Co. lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 2.7% in the second quarter.
+Sage Advisory Services Ltd.Co. now owns 11,131 shares of the company’s stock worth $386,000 after buying an additional 293 shares in the last quarter.
+CGN Advisors LLC lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 4.3% in the third quarter.
+CGN Advisors LLC now owns 7,457 shares of the company’s stock worth $250,000 after buying an additional 306 shares in the last quarter.
+CENTRAL TRUST Co lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 3.0% in the third quarter.
+CENTRAL TRUST Co now owns 10,907 shares of the company’s stock worth $366,000 after buying an additional 313 shares in the last quarter.
+Finally, Equitable Holdings Inc. lifted its holdings in shares of Nuveen ESG Large-Cap Value ETF by 1.2% in the fourth quarter.
+Equitable Holdings Inc. now owns 27,613 shares of the company’s stock worth $945,000 after buying an additional 316 shares in the last quarter.

 Nuveen ESG Large-Cap Value ETF Stock Performance